0xchase/modality/readme.md

 ## Goals

 This project intends to
- - Better integrate symbolic execution with the rest of the reverse engineering process
+ - Integrate symbolic execution with the rest of the reverse engineering process
  - Provide a faster alternative to using angr than the python bindings
+ - Provide useful visualizations of the angr backend
  - Allow for switching between concrete and symbolic execution (this feature is coming soon)
- - Provide useful visualizations of the angr backend
  - Include a suite of features for vulnerability detection, exploit generation, etc (coming soon)